benLbishop/blackjack/README.md

 ## TODOs

-- Shuffle cards when the card count gets below a threshold
 - Write tests for lib functions
 - Move Dealer/Player into one class
 - Convert the ResultsScreen to a modal, display winning/losing hands